naveenmohan94/Multiclass-Fish-Image-Classifications/README.md

 ## Training
 - Trained for 20 epochs
+- Batch size: 32
+- Used `train_loader` and `val_loader` for training and validation
-- DataLoader for batching
+- DataLoader with `shuffle=True` for training
-- Transformations during train/validation
-- Backpropagation and weight updates
+- Model checkpointing and saving best `.pth` model

+Each pretrained model was trained using:
+- `train_loader` for training
+- `val_loader` for validation
+- Batch size = 32
+- Evaluation done on `eval_loader` or `test_loader`
+- Metrics like accuracy, precision, recall, and F1 were computed per model

 ## Evaluation
 Metrics used: